earthlab/abc-classroom/docs/new_assignment.rst

 * ``template_dir`` : the directory where the local git repository will be created.
 * ``organization`` : the GitHub organization where the new remote repository will be created
-* ``materials_dir`` : the path to the local directory where you are storing course materials (the top-level nbgrader dir if you are using nbgrader).
+* ``course_materials`` : the path to the local directory where you are storing course materials (the top-level nbgrader dir if you are using nbgrader).
 * ``extra_files`` : (optional) Any extra files that you want to add to the repo, such as .gitignore or README